 What can I do about CH?

 CH has been associated with smoking and is linked to increased risk of cardiovascular diseases in addition to blood cancers.
 Smoking cessation is thus important.
-If you have CH and would like to speak with a physician about your mutation and possible risk management, please call Dr. Pinkal Desai at 646-962-2700.
+If you have CH and would like to speak with a physician about your mutation and possible risk management, please contact our Molecular Aging Institute’s Clinical Director Dr. Pinkal Desai.

 I have CH.
 Did I get it from my parents?
 Will my children get it?

 Based on current knowledge, specific CH mutations are not inherited from your parents and cannot be passed on to your children.
 Some inherited gene variations may increase the risk of getting CH, but this research is still ongoing.

 What environmental or external risk factors can increase the chance of progression to blood cancers?

 Sometimes, exposure to radiation or chemotherapy will increase risk of blood cancers if you happen to have CH.
 Smoking has been associated with particular types of CH mutations.
 We are actively doing research in this field to monitor and identify risk factors that can impact the progression from CH to blood cancer.

 How common is CH in Individuals?

 CH is common and can be found in 25-30% of individuals over 60 years of age and in 10% of individuals between 50-60 years of age.
 However, not all presentations of CH mutations are high-risk for developing or impacting diseases in the future.
 Thus, proper mutation-specific monitoring is important.